kubewarden/kubewarden-controller/rfc/0002-monitor-mode.md

 > Brief (one-paragraph) explanation of the feature.

-The audit mode will improve the visibility of a cluster administrator with regards to policies and how they act.
+The monitor mode will improve the visibility of a cluster administrator with regards to policies and how they act.
 It will enable the cluster administrator to understand the consequences of fully activating a policy before it starts to reject requests.